mlin/sqlite_zstd_vfs/README.md

 ### Included in GenomicSQLite

-**The easiest way to use the VFS is through the [Genomics Extension for SQLite](https://github.com/mlin/GenomicSQLite), which includes it as a core component, pre-tuned with nicely-packaged language bindings.
-That extension's other, bioinformatics-specific functionality can be ignored without harm.**
+**The easiest way to use the VFS is through the [Genomics Extension for SQLite](https://github.com/mlin/GenomicSQLite), which bundles it as a core component with pre-tuned settings and nicely-packaged language bindings.
+That extension's bioinformatics-specific features can be ignored without harm.**

 Standalone instructions follow.